Double-knitting Off the Grid

 (what to Do)

-If you're taking this as a 2-hour workshop, the homework is at double-knitting.com/dkotghw2.
+If you're taking this as a 2-hour workshop, follow the instructions on the Simplified Double-knitting Off the Grid Homework page instead.

 This workshop's last session was recorded; access to the recording is now available for purchase on the Workshop Recordings page!